SmartCampus/smartcampus.github.io/architecture.md

 * A collection server used to collect data
 * [An access server]("http://smartcampus.unice.fr/data-api/sensors/") used to expose the Data API to developers

-Some datasets are already available and their number and size increases day after day!
+Some datasets are already available and their number and size increase day after day!